cse151a-DrugReviewAnalysis/DrugReviewAnalysis/README.md

    * We performed feature expansion by doing sentiment analysis on the review texts on top of TF-IDF.
 Neither linear regression nor DNN was improved by this additional feature.

 5. What is the plan for the next model you are thinking of and why?
-   * For our next model, we are planning on
+   * For our next model, we are planning on using context-dependent word embedding instead of TF-IDF.

 7. Update your readme with this info added to the readme with links to the jupyter notebook!

 8. Conclusion section: What is the conclusion of your 2nd model?
 What can be done to possibly improve it?
 How did it perform to your first and why?
    DNN and feature performance did not significantly improve our error, though it did prevent overfitting.
-We are hoping ot improve on performance by doing XYZ for the next model.
+We are hoping ot improve on performance by using a different word embedding from TF-IDF for our next model, such as context-dependent word embedding.

 Please make sure your second model has been trained, and predictions for train, val and test are done and analyzed.